Trevor Clay: General Secretary of the Royal College of Nursing (1982-1989)

 Clay was diagnosed with severe emphysema at the age of 37.
-With a membership in excess of 285,000 at the time of Clay's pensioning off due to illness in September 1989, no labor organization unaffiliated with the Trades Union Congress surpassed the RCN in size, and none had a greater rate of expansion.
+With a membership in excess of 285,000 at the time of Clay's pensioning off due to illness in September 1989, no labour organisation unaffiliated with the Trades Union Congress surpassed the RCN in size, and none had a greater rate of expansion.
 He was made a Fellow of the Royal College of Nursing in 1985.
-Clay's respiratory disease claimed his life, aged 57, in 1994.